Chiark-Collective/Pointcept/report/main.typ

   placement: none,
   gap: 1em,
 ) <library_scene>

-== RGB information
-The exported HBIM meshes as supplied were largely lacking in texture information, with only sparse external textures supplied.
-This may imply that some textures that were externally linked by the meshes were not included when exported.

-The model contains simple RBG colour information, with mesh faces being monochromatic with a simplified colour scheme.
-As such, the very limited number of elements with textural information had that information removed so that the model did not use the presence or absence of fine colour detail to distinguish categories.

 == Point Cloud Generation
 The input meshes are used to sample point clouds for use as input into the network's training.